Get ready for your visit to the ballet!

 Anyone (of any age) creating a disturbance will be asked to leave the auditorium and these tickets will not be refunded.

-A triple-bill ballet program has something for everyone, featuring a selection of three or four unrelated short works that make up an evening of entertainment.
+A mixed-bill ballet program has something for everyone, featuring a selection of two to four unrelated short works that make up an evening of entertainment.
 The individual works may be based on a story, or they may be more abstract—the works may be classical or contemporary.
-A triple-bill program can be an excellent introduction to ballet, providing a variety of complementary dances, choreographers, and styles.
+A mixed-bill program can be an excellent introduction to ballet, providing a variety of complementary dances, choreographers, and styles.

 Exchanges within 2 hours of the performance are not allowed.
 If you are unable to exchange your tickets within two hours of the performance, call Ticket Services before the performance begins to return tickets for a tax-deductible donation.